schwittmann/pebble-trello2/README.md

-# pebble-trello2
+# pebble-trello2 (view checklists)

 Trello app for Pebble.
-Version 2: C rewrite
+Version 2: C rewrite. [*Fork to display only cards with checklists*]

 ## Disclaimer

 We are not affiliated, associated, authorized, endorsed by or in any way officially connected to Trello, Inc. (www.trello.com).